jcaesar/ftp2mfs/README.md

 Syncs folders into IPFS's mutable file system (the directory structure accessible through `ipfs files …`).
 Despite the name, FTP2MFS is capable of reading from FTP, HTTP directory listings, rsyncd, and the local filesystem.

+Beware: ftp2mfs can be used to easily mirror several 100 GB in a few hours, and keep them in sync with upstream and on the local IPFS node.
+IPFS is not necessarily able to keep that much content available to the network from one node, see [hyperprov](./hyperprov) for an explanation and a solution.

 ## Usage
 You need to create a configuration file that specifies what to sync, e.g. minimally:
 ```yaml